voltwu/blog/_posts/2020-03-06-EF-Core-Explicit-Loading.md

 <a href="/blog/csharp/2020/02/28/EF-Core-Load-Related-Entities/" style="cursor: pointer;text-decoration: none;">query</a>
 <span>

-**Eager Loading** means that related entities are explicitly loaded from the database at a later time.
+**Explicit Loading** means that related entities are explicitly loaded from the database at a later time.

 This project can be found in [Github][1]